1. About tadalafil

 You could also ask a pharmacist for advice on other ways to help you remember to take your medicine.

 Taking too much tadalafil by accident can cause unpleasant side effects, including:

 - problems with your vision (such as blurred vision)

 Side effects will usually go away when you stop taking the tablets.
 Talk to a doctor if you have taken too much tadalafil and you're worried about these side effects.

 6. Side effects

 Like all medicines, tadalafil can cause side effects in some people.
-Many people have no side effects or only mild ones.
+Many people have no side effects or only minor ones.